cloudysideup/ai4se-presentation/slides.md

 ---

-# Intro
+# Difficult Tasks In Uncertain Times

-- Creating business logic written in a programming language along with the tests to verify that code and the process of how these items are written have proven to be a more difficult task.
+- Creating business logic written in a programming language along with the tests to verify that code and the process of how these items are written

-- As AI models have become more specialised and geared towards code creation, practitioners have embraced using it in limited purposes and researchers are evaluating what role artificial intelligence will have in multiple software engineering domains over the next several years.
+- As large language models have become more specialised and geared towards code creation, practitioners have embraced using it in limited purposes

+- researchers are evaluating what role artificial intelligence will have in multiple software engineering domains over the next several years.

 ---

 # Thesis Statement

+- Artificial intelligence will be used by
+  - engineers
+  - architects
+  - technical leads
+  - managers

-- Based on their research and how practitioners are currently using it, artificial intelligence will be used by engineers, leads and managers for augmentation and coaching within the domains and common processes of software engineering.
+- Augmentation and coaching within the domains and common processes

 ---
 layout: cover